hasandenli/obilet-demo-app/README.md

 - **API Container**:
   - Base image: mcr.microsoft.com/dotnet/aspnet:8.0
   - Build context: ObiletDemo.API
-  - Port: 80
+  - Port: 5007

 - **Web Container**:
   - Base image: mcr.microsoft.com/dotnet/aspnet:8.0
   - Build context: ObiletDemo.Web
-  - Port: 80
+  - Port: 5006

 ## Development Notes

 - The application uses .NET 8
+- API project is configured to use port 5007
-- Both projects are configured to use port 80
+- Web project is configured to use port 5006
 - Swagger is enabled in development mode for the API
 - The Web application uses MVC architecture
 - Docker Compose is used for container orchestration